codatio/codat-docs/docs/lending/guides/loan-writeback/repay-general-loan.md

 ### Create direct cost

-Finally, check the [Get create direct cost model](/lending-api#/operations/get-create-directCosts-model), then use the [Create direct cost](/lending-api#/operations/create-direct-cost) endpoint to capture the amount of fees or interest incurred by the borrower.
+Check the [Get create direct cost model](/lending-api#/operations/get-create-directCosts-model), then use the [Create direct cost](/lending-api#/operations/create-direct-cost) endpoint to capture the amount of fees or interest incurred by the borrower.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">